 It’s the fifth year of the competition

-Yup, five incredible years and in that relatively short time, Patrón Perfectionists has grown into quite the power house – going from one to 23 participating countries, with more on the way.
+Yup, five incredible years and in that relatively short time, Patrón Perfectionists has grown into quite the power house – starting with one country in the first year on to this year where it will take in contestants hailing from 30 countries and cruise liners across six continents.
 Why wouldn’t you want to be part of it?

 Winning Patrón Perfectionists can change your career.